 How to make foundation look better?
 The answer lies beneath the surface.
-As winter approaches, Melanie Morris has some extra-beneficial solutions.
+As summer approaches, Melanie Morris has some extra-beneficial solutions.

 More than any other category, when it comes to foundations, finding The One is truly the holy grail of make-up.
 Colour, coverage, finish, lasting power… We want to get the balance just right, so we can face the world with confidence, whatever the occasion.
 But really, the answer to getting your foundation right doesn’t just lie with what bottle you choose, and what’s in it – there’s a whole lot more to consider.